-In September 2021, we published our Green Finance Framework, along with a second opinion by Cicero, which issued a Medium Green rating to The Bank of Aland's Green Finance Framework.
-Our first Green Tier 2 instrument, amounting to SEK 150 M, was issued already in December 2021.
-The Green Finance Framework is based on the Green Bond Principles (GBP) published by ICMA1.
+The Bank of Åland's Green Finance Framework was published in September 2021.
+Cicero Shades of Green, an independent research institute, reviewed the framework from a climate and environmental risk perspective and assessed the framework's ambitions for the transition to a lower-carbon society.
+The Green Framework received a medium green shading.
+The Bank's first Green Tier 2 instrument, amounting to SEK 150 M, was issued in December 2021.

+The Green Finance Framework is based on the Green Bond Principles (GBP) published by the International Capital Market Association (ICMA).

 The proceeds are used to finance a loan portfolio consisting of both new and existing renewable energy projects and green buildings in line with the Green Finance Framework.

+In 2024, the Bank will update its Green Finance Framework and obtain a new Second Opinion.
+The updated version will, where possible, consider the EU Taxonomy Regulation.